CONFERENCE SESSION BLOCK 2

 Biography: Glenn’s life experiences and core values are the center of his purpose.
 Having worked from seasonal maintenance to City Manager and now consultant and business owner over a 30-year career, he’s observed a connection between fulfillment at work and happiness at home.
 He has an intense desire to improve the lives of everyone he works with.
 Glenn creates environments that are innovative, inclusive, growing, and rich in communication and respect.
 His Human Centered program empowers teams and leaders to overcome and succeed together.

-Angie Feser, Director, City of Edmonds Parks, Recreation & Human Services
+Angie Fesser, Director, City of Edmonds Parks, Recreation & Human Services

 Biography: Angie has nearly two decades of experience working in public recreation, parks and facilities.
 She is a licensed landscape architect with a degree in Recreation and Leisure Studies from Washington State and master's degree in Public Administration.
 Her passion is planning, building and maintaining parks and public facilities that are equitability accessible for entire communities to provide health, wellness and enjoyment for people of all ages and abilities as well as recognizing and supporting natural environments that provide healthy urban ecosystems.